Arunima22-code/NLP-Project/Report.md

 ---

-#### **Next Steps**
-With the trained model ready, we can move to **Step 6: Entity Extraction**, where we’ll extract specific details (like competitor names, compliance terms, pricing keywords) from the text snippets.
-Let me know when you’re ready to proceed!

 ## 6. Entity Extraction (Domain Knowledge Base + NER)

 ### Why This Step?
-You need to detect domain-specific keywords (like competitor names or discount mentions) but also be able to handle more general entity recognition (for example, “SOC2,” “ISO compliance,” or anything not in your domain dictionary).
+We  need to detect domain-specific keywords (like competitor names or discount mentions) but also be able to handle more general entity recognition (for example, “SOC2,” “ISO compliance,” or anything not in your domain dictionary).

 ### How To Do It
 1. **Dictionary Lookup**: